QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 how to do a lot of things in Java even though I know I could use other languages like Python for what I wanted to do.

-* Boat Anchor
+* Boat Anchor ⚓

 You coded something for later but didn't need it yet, **YAGNI principle**, You Ain't Gonna Need It.

-* God Object/Class or "The Blob"
+* God Object/Class or "The Blob" ⛪

 If you are using an object in too many parts of your code, then maybe his class is doing too much.
-If you got a class having a lot of dependencies then this may be the case.
+If you got a class having a lot of dependencies then that may be the case.

-* Premature Optimization
+* Premature Optimization 🐣

 Focusing too much on optimization without having a proper understanding of what you are trying to optimize.
 This may increase a lot the complexity of the code for almost nothing.

-* Cut-and-Paste Programming
+* Cut-and-Paste Programming 📝

-Do copy/paste code.
+**Do not copy/paste code** from one part of your code to another part.
 Factorizing your code, using a function, will help to patch all the bugs for this code at once, and make things more readable.